 Use the BEC system field guides, subzone maps and projections of future climate envelopes to identify the areas where management to enhance huckleberry plant cover and berry production is most likely to be successful now and in the future (see BECweb, Centre for Forest Conservation Genetics | CFCG | UBC Forestry).

 Use PEM/TEM maps of site series where available to map key candidate sites.
-Otherwise map areas of higher huckleberry cover using the remote sensing-based huckleberry mapping where available (such as done by Clarke, 2022).
+Otherwise, map areas of higher huckleberry cover using the remote sensing-based huckleberry mapping where available (such as done by Clarke, 2022).

 In site series where huckleberry is or will likely be abundant, plan to maintain and/or enhance huckleberry plants.